Approval Date: 2015-07-09

 Gifts to the University shall be reported in a manner consistent with the principles recommended by the Canadian Association of University Business Officers (CAUBO),the Council for the Advancement and Support of Education (CASE), the Canadian Council for the Advancement of Education (CCAE) and the Association of Fundraising Professionals (AFP).
 A gift may be declined if it is not in keeping with the vision, mission and values of the University.
 The authority to decline or return a gift rests with the President who may consult with the Development Advisory Committee, the Vice-Presidents, and others, as appropriate.

-The Office of Alumni Affairs and Development maintains records required by Canada Revenue Agency.
+The Office of Development maintains records required by Canada Revenue Agency.
 Access to these records is restricted to appropriate staff, senior executives and others acting in an official capacity in specific conditions on behalf of the University.

 All matters relating to donors, gifts and gift activity shall be handled with confidentiality and in accordance with the Access to Information and Protection of Privacy Act, other legislation to which the University is subject and University policies.
 All persons involved in any process related to this policy are expected to maintain confidentiality.